pactflow/pact-msw-adapter/README.md

 This mechanism currently has a layer
 - `excludeHeaders`: All headers containing any of the strings present in this array will be ignored.

-The first two layers can be skipped by setting it’s value to `undefined`.
-The third layer is mandatory.

 ## Custom file writers

 The adapter uses by default node’s filesystem to write pact files to disk.
 This makes it incompatible with browser environments where `fs` is not available.
 To overcome this, `msw-pact` allows for defining custom functions for writting files to disk.